makevoid/fivetastic/Readme.md

 - fork/download fivetastic (forking is good so you can update to the latest version fairly easily)

+type this in the fivetastic folder:

+    rackup

+note: if you don't have rack

+    gem install bundler
+    bundle install

+in the app's folder

+### Deploy:

-host it on your usual web server (apache, nginx etc) or type this in the fivetastic folder:
+host it on your usual web server (apache, nginx etc) by putting this in your .htaccess or virtualhost

-    python -m SimpleHTTPServer 3000
+apache:

+    TODO: apache vhost

+nginx:

+    TODO: apache vhost

 ### Guide: